Last Modified May 02, 2017

 Is there an age limit on the vehicle?

 Yes.
-Vehicles over eight years old from first registration may not be considered suitable for licensing for the first time, however each case will be decided on its own merits.
+Vehicles over four years old from first registration may not be considered suitable for licensing for the first time, however each case will be decided on its own merits.

 What type of vehicle is suitable to be used as a Hackney Carriage?